-Perry L. Pe, 57, has been the Assistant Corporate Secretary of the Company since 1994.
+Perry L. Pe, 58, has been the Assistant Corporate Secretary of the Company since 1994.
 He has been a Director since 1995.
 He is also the Corporate Secretary of SIAEP and A-Plus; Senior Partner of Romulo, Mabanta, Buenaventura, Sayoc, and Delos Angeles Law Office; Director of Delphi Group, Ace Saatchi Saatchi, AG & P Philippines, Inc., Island Quarry and Aggregate Corporation, Apo Land and Quarry Corporation.
 Honorary Consul General of Denmark to the Philippines.
-Atty.
-Perry L. Pe is the son-in-law of Mr. John Gokongwei, Jr.

-Apollo P. Madrid, 78, has been the Senior Vice President - Operations and Administration of the Company since 1990.
+Apollo P. Madrid, 79, has been the Senior Vice President - Operations and Administration of the Company since 1990.

-Aldrich T. Javellana, 45, was appointed Finance Adviser of the Company in February 16, 2016.
+Aldrich T. Javellana, 46, was appointed Finance Adviser of the Company in February 16, 2016.
 He is Senior Vice President and Treasurer of JG Summit Holdings, Inc. Prior to joining JGSHI in 2003, he worked in Corporate Finance with CLSA Exchange Capital.
 He graduated from De La Salle University with a degree in BS Accountancy and is a Certified Public Accountant.

 Ma.
-Riana C. Infante, 38, was appointed Chief Financial Officer and Compliance Officer of the Company effective February 16, 2016.
+Riana C. Infante, 39, was appointed Chief Financial Officer and Compliance Officer of the Company effective February 16, 2016.
 She joined OPMC in 2004 as an Accounting Manager.
 She is a Certified Public Accountant.